foldda/snappable/README.md

 Component-based computing encourges code reuse and modular design.

 Foldda Automation Framework from this repo is the foundation of an open component-based computing eco-system, that has vendor-neutral software component and runtime development in its design.
-Such visionary design requires two pieces of technology: the first is a universal, vendor independent packaging of software components like we've just discussed and demostrated; the second technology required is a standard interfcae that allow software components to freely and meaningful exchange data, think a "universal plug" for components like the pins and pin-holes on a physical breadboard ...
+Such visionary design requires two pieces of technology: the first is a universal, vendor independent packaging of software components like we've just discussed and demonstrated; the second technology required is a standard interfcae that allow software components to freely and meaningful exchange data, think a "universal plug" for components like the pins and pin-holes on a physical breadboard ...

 ## Charian - Universal Data Exchange